basp-group/Faceted-HyperSARA/docs/source/setup.rst

 Testing the library with a synthetic dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To test the imaging pipeline with a synthetic data test.
+To test the imaging pipeline with a synthetic data test similar to the one considered in :cite:p:`Thouvenin2021`, follow the instructions below.

 1. Retrieve the
    `S_DDE_MODEL.fits <https://researchportal.hw.ac.uk/files/43645966/S_DDE_MODEL.fits>`_ image file associated with :cite:p:`Dabbech2021`.